suryaansh7/caesar-cipher/README.md

-**Key Differences from My Version:**
+**Key Differences from the AI Version:**

 **Spaces, punctuation and numbers:**

-Your code crashes when it encounters non-alphabetic characters, whereas my version leaves them unchanged.
+My original code crashes when it encounters non-alphabetic characters such as spaces, punctuation or numbers.
+The AI version handles these characters by leaving them unchanged, making the program more reliable and user-friendly.

-**
-Decode bug:**
+**Decode bug:**

-In your code, shift_amount *= -1 is inside the loop, causing the shift direction to alternate with every character.
-My version reverses the shift only once before the loop.
+In my original code, shift_amount *= -1 is placed inside the loop.
+This causes the shift direction to change repeatedly as each character is processed.
+The AI version reverses the shift only once before the loop, ensuring that every character is decoded correctly.

 **Different Approach:**

-Your code uses an alphabet list and .index(), while mine uses ord() and chr() for direct ASCII-based calculations, making it more efficient but slightly more abstract.
+My original code uses an alphabet list and .index() to find the position of each letter.
+The AI version uses ord() and chr() to perform direct ASCII-based calculations.
+This makes the code more efficient, although the approach is slightly more abstract for a beginner to understand.

 **Case handling:**

-Your code converts all input to lowercase, while my version preserves the original uppercase and lowercase formatting.
+My original code converts all input to lowercase.
+The AI version preserves the original uppercase and lowercase formatting, making the output more similar to the original message.

 **Points to Improve in the Code:**

 ~Use a mode parameter with a default value of 'encrypt' to make the function more flexible and easier to use.

-~Use a negative shift value for decryption instead of repeatedly modifying the shift inside the loop, making the logic more efficient and avoiding unintended changes.
+~Use a negative shift value for decryption instead of repeatedly modifying the shift inside the loop.
+This makes the logic more efficient and prevents unintended changes.

 ~Use char.isalpha() to identify letters and prevent the program from crashing when spaces, punctuation or numbers are entered.